wso2-extensions/esb-connector-redis/docs/workingWithListsInRedis.md

 ```

 **Properties**
-* redisKey: The name of the key.
+* redisKey: The name of the key where the list is stored.
 * redisIndex: The starting index.
-* redisValue: the value of key.
+* redisValue: The value of key.

 **Sample request**